Imagine yourself on a trip abroad. You go to a hotel, and while booking your room, you immediately fire up your Wi-Fi to find an open network.

 - Don’t fall for open Wi-Fi networks that are named after the hotel.
 Instead, go straight to the front-desk and ask the concerned person if the hotel offers Wi-Fi or not.

-- Before joining the hotel Wi-Fi, make sure that the Wi-Fi is WPA2 protected.
+- Before joining the hotel Wi-Fi, make sure that the Wi-Fi security protocol is WPA2 protected.
 You can do that by going to the Wi-Fi property and security tab or field.

 - Another most important step you should try is accessing the Wi-Fi with an incorrect id or password.
 If the Wi-Fi gives you access even when you use incorrect details, it means that the connection is fake or rigged.